 What is your budget for marketing?
 Do you have any sales and marketing staff or will you outsource this?
 You should also point out the key focus of your marketing, such as a USP or any promotional events planned.

-Depending on your business structure, this section details the people in your company.
+Depending on your transportation business plan structure, this section details the people in your company.
 Is there a board of directors?
 Do you need to employ staff and if so what does the role contribute to the company’s success?

-Your passenger transport business plan should describe the company’s growth plan and identify the staff required and the salary costs.
+Your passenger transportation business plan should describe the company’s growth plan and identify the staff required and the salary costs.
 These figures will help determine the income required to sustain the company’s growth plan.

 You should include here basic accounting reports, such as the balance sheet showing assets, liabilities and equity.